github/catalyst/docs/_guide/conventions.md

 ### Suffix your controllers consistently, for symmetry

 Catalyst components can be suffixed with `Element`, `Component` or `Controller`.
 We think elements should behave as closely to the built-ins as possible, so we like to use `Element` (existing elements do this, for example `HTMLDivElement`, `SVGElement`).
-If you're using a server side comoponent framework such as [ViewComponent](https://viewcomponent.org/), it's probably better to suffix `Component` for symmetry with that component framework.
+If you're using a server side comoponent framework such as [ViewComponent](https://viewcomponent.org/), it's probably better to suffix `Component` for symmetry with that framework.

 ```typescript
 @controller